rohitaragde/CS544-Quic-Chat-Main/readme.md

 **STATEFUL:** Both the client and server implement a stateful protocol, ensuring that the protocol adheres to our deterministic finite automaton (DFA).
 This ensures that both ends of the communication can validate the state of the connection at any given time.

 ## States of the DFA:
 - **Initial State:** The client sends a "hello" message to the server.
 - **Waiting for Server Response:** The server responds with a welcome message and user join notification.
 - **Waiting for Client Message:** The client sends their chat message.

-- **Initial State:** The client sends a "hello" message to the server.
-- **Waiting for Server Response:** The server responds with a welcome message and user join notification.
-- **Waiting for Client Message:** The client sends their chat message.